sdowoade/Docbay/README.md

 ## Usage

-From the command line run the commands below, and open the browser/postman at [http://localhost:3000](http://localhost:3000):
+From the command line run the commands below, and point your browser/postman at [http://localhost:3000](http://localhost:3000):

 ```
 $ mongodb